Winland Christmas Gala Concerts

 At this year's Christmas concert at Winland International Financial Centre, we will be graced by the presence of German conductor Ivan Torzs, sopranos Christiane Libor, Anja Ulrich and Jingjing Li, mezzo soprano Ning Liang and tenor Joachim Seipp, as well as tenor Tilmann Unger, who, along with the Chinese National Symphony Orchestra, and the Beijing Harmonic Chorus, who will guide you on a journey along the Rein with captivating performances of classics like Mozart's die Entfuhrung aus dem Serail ("The Abduction from the Seraglio"); Weber's der Freischutz, Wagner's Tannhduser, Lohengrin, Tristan und Isolde ("Tristan and Isolde"), die Walkure ("The Valkyre"), Siegfried and Gotterddmmerung ("Twilight of the Gods"), Richard Strauss' der Rosenkavalier ("the Knight of the Rose"); Carl Orff's Carmina Burana and Beethoven's Choral Fantasy.

-th anniversary of diplomatic relations between our two countries is drawing to a close, Chinese and German artists join hands to perform a classic work of German opera.
+“As the event commemorating the 40th anniversary of diplomatic relations between our two countries is drawing to a close, Chinese and German artists join hands to perform a classic work of German opera.
 This long-lasting partnership not only relies on efforts of both countries’ governments, but also the efforts of ordinary people such as Mr. Adam Yu, who has built bridges between the people of both countries.
 Mr. Yu’s ardent passion for music and opera in particular has allowed us to experience music’s border-crossing nature in its truest sense.”